LiskArchive/lisk-legacy-docs/administration/source.md

 ```
 You can pass `devnet` (default), `alphanet`, `betanet`, `testnet` or `mainnet` for the `[network]` option.

+> All `ENV` variables restricted with operating system constraint of `ENV` variable maximum length.

+> Comma-separated lists will replace the original config values. e.g. If you specify `LISK_PEERS`, original `peers.list` specific to the network will be replaced completely.

 Each of these options can be appended on the command line.
-There are also a few `ENV` variables that can be utilized for this purpose.

 | Command-line Option                  | ENV Variable             | Config Option            | Description                                                                                                                                                                       |
 | ------------------------------------ | ----------------------   | ------------------------ | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |